 Planning on riding the Waikato River Trails?
 Contact us for help in planning your itinerary and booking your trip.

-The trails can be ridden in either direction, but will be described below following the journey of the river's water, based on a suggested 3-day itinery.
+The trails can be ridden in either direction, but are described below following the journey of the river's water, based on a suggested 3-day itinerary.

 Atiamuri Trail Head to Mangakino (35 km)

 The trail starts with a grade 3 route along to Dunham Point Reserve (about 12 km) on Lake Whakamaru, and onwards to the Whakamaru Dam (at 23 km).
 This includes boardwalk sections through wetlands with awesome birdlife, as well as views of the towering volcanic hill of Pohaturoa.
 There is also a staircase to descend at Ongaroto, providing some good views of the lake.

 From Whakamaru Dam, the trail gets easier as it skirts along Lake Maraetai, over the 70 metre long suspension bridge over Mangakino Stream and on into the small settlement of Mangakino.
 There are various accommodation options here, as well as bars and restaurants to top off a great day.

 Leave the comforts of Mangakino behind, for the toughest day of the trail!
 You'll enter a section of undulating single track among native and exotic forests, most of which is not too technical, but which can certainly work the quads.
 This will take you down river to the Waipapa Dam, where you cross onto the eastern river bank.
 From here, things get even tougher.
 For starters, you have a large set of steps to climb, with the only reward being the views and photos from the top.
 You have another 9km to get to the Mangarewa Suspension Bridge.
 A little further on you have the final challenge of the day, a long climb up to Waotu South Road.
 Warm down with a road section through to Jim Barnett Reserve.